Art Technology The Commons Sharing Making Re-using

 We’re making changes at Access Space

-From Sat 1st November we’ll be working on these, so we’re suspending walk-in access to the media lab until we’ve organised our new programmes of activity.
-We aim to reopen the service in February.
-In the meanwhile, we’ll be providing weekly access on selected days, usually Saturdays.
+From November 2014 we’ll be working on these, so we’re suspending walk-in access to organise our new programmes of activity.
+We aim to reopen in February 2015.
+In the meanwhile, we’ll be providing weekly access on selected days, usually Thursdays.
 Access for Hackspace members is by arrangement, please email firstname.lastname@example.org

 Please BEAR with us while we’re in winter hibernation.
 See you in the Spring!